(FAQs below article at bottom of page)

 DISTEMPER INCLUSION BODIES – “Distemper inclusion bodies” are actual clumps of virus that are visible under the microscope within infected cells.
 Post-mortem inclusion bodies are readily visible in the urinary bladder tissue thus making confirmation of distemper after death relatively easy.
 In the living patient, we typically have ready access to blood cells and cells of the eye’s conjunctival membranes (the pink park of the eye socket).
 To enhance the visibility of inclusion bodies, “immunocytology” is used.
 In this technique, antibodies against distemper virus are tagged with fluorescent markers.
 The antibodies bind to virus if it is present effectively dying the inclusion body with glow-in-the-dark fluorescent color.
 The presence of inclusion bodies confirms distemper infection.
 The lack of detectable inclusion bodies does not rule out distemper infection as inclusion bodies ultimately become coated with the host’s own antibodies which in turn block the fluorescent-tagged antibodies used in the test.

-If callusing of the footpads or nose is evident, a biopsy of this tissue can be tested for inclusion bodies fairly late in infection.
+If callusing of the footpads or nose is evident, a biopsy of this tissue can be immunologically tested for inclusion bodies even fairly late in infection.

 CEREBROSPINAL FLUID ANTIBODY LEVELS – In neurologic distemper cases, cerebrospinal fluid is often tapped and distemper antibody levels checked.
 Distemper antibodies in cerebrospinal fluid is highly indicative of distemper infection as vaccine-induced antibodies do not cross the blood-brain barrier into the CSF fluid.